turnerluke/ML-algos/knn/writeup.md

 # Create your own k-Nearest Neighbors Algorithm in Python

 ## Introduction
 A famous quote states: "You are the average of the five people you spend the most time with."
-While I'm not qualified to motivate you to evaluate your friendships, I can teach you an algorithmic approach to classifying data based on their neighbors.
+Although we won't be modelling the qualities of your friendships (portfolio project anyone?), this tutorial will teach a simple and intuitive algorithmic approach to classifying data based on their neighbors.
 The k-nearest neighbors (knn) algorithm is a supervised learning algorithm with an elegant execution and a surprisingly easy implementation.
 Because of this, knn presents a great learning opportunity for machine learning beginners to create a powerful classification or regression algorithm, with a few lines of Python code.

 ## Algorithm

 Knn is a **supervised** machine learning algorithm.
 A supervised model has both a **target variable** and **independent variables**.
-The **target variable** or dependent variable, denoted y, depends on the independent variables and is the value you want to predict.
+The **target variable** or dependent variable, denoted y, depends on the independent variables and is the value you seek to predict.
 The **independent variables**, denoted x (single valued) or X (multi valued), are known ahead of time and are used to predict y.

 Knn can be used for both **clasification* and **regression**. **Classification** models predict a *categorical* target variable and **regression** models predict a *numeric* target.